jjasghar/python_koans-1/README.rst

     sniffer

-Just modify one of the koans files and you'll see that the tests are triggered automatically.
+Just modify one of the koans files, and the tests will be triggered automatically.
 Sniffer is controlled by ``scent.py``.

 Getting the Most From the Koans